mendaomn/RMT/README.md

 - record interactions
 - ask for comments
-- ask for comparison with expeted behaviour
+- ask for comparison with expected behaviour

 For final user: